terabitbaci/capstone-census-api/README.md

 The app is responsive and was designed to work on mobile, tablet and desktop screens.

 ## Live Site
-You can access the U.S.Migration Stats for Your County app at https://terabitbaci.github.io/capstone-census-api/
+You can access the U.S.Migration Stats for Your County web page at https://terabitbaci.github.io/capstone-census-api/

 ## Technical
 * The app is built using HTML5, CSS3 and JS 5 and 6.